hda-technical/dancebooks/transcriptions/[1706,_en]_Raoul-Auger_Feuillet_-_Orchesography_or_the_Art_of_Dancing.md

 A step, which is to cross before the foregoing step, must begin from below the line, and rise obliquely above it, which you may observe by the step number 1.

-### To return upon a tract you have just before moved on
+### To Return upon a Tract you Have Just Before Moved on

 For example, if you have moved from the lower end of the room, to the upper end, and have a mind to return upon the same tract, as the tract marked A, you must remove, and place the line or tract, on which you would return, on one side or the other, as you shall find most convenient, as is marked by the letter B, and which in effect is the same with the foregoing; which two tracts must be joined together by a pointed line marked C, which only serves to conduct the sight from one line to the other.

 The same thing must be observed in moving several times round on the same circle, as upon the circle marked D; about which may be described as many circles as shall be necessary.
 As for example, the circles E and F, which must be supposed to be on the same circle with the circle D.

-### To know to and from what positions, steps move
+### To Know to and from What Positions, Steps Move

 I might have marked the positions, in which each step ought to terminate; but since this must have created a great deal of trouble, I shall only confine my self to mark them on joined and unclosed steps, and for the rest, whether forwards, backwards, sideways, or crossed, the positions may be easily known, without marking them, in observing that which follows.